Mexican union calls for U.S. probe into alleged labor abuses at Panasonic plant

 The Rethink Trade program at the American Economic Liberties Project, a U.S. non-profit that pushes for corporate accountability, co-signed the petition with SNITIS.

-The dispute at Panasonic, whose Reynosa plant employs nearly 1,900 people and makes car audio and display systems, mostly for U.S. and Canada export, grew out of a vote last year in which workers rejected their union contract.
+The dispute at Panasonic grew out of a vote last year in which workers rejected their union contract.

 Such votes are required by the labor reform to end the once widespread practice of unions and companies signing so-called "protection contracts" without worker knowledge.